 Xanax (alprazolam) is a benzodiazepine, or benzo, that is used to help treat people with anxiety and panic disorders.
 Benzos are prescription medications that act on GABA receptors to increase inhibitory signaling—essentially “slowing” certain types of brain activity.
 Such central nervous system (CNS) depressant activity helps to elicit a therapeutic calming effect in those using these drugs.

-When this substance is used for short-term benefit under the direction of a doctor, it is generally considered safe.
+When Xanax is used for short-term benefit under the direction of a doctor, it is generally considered safe.
 However, it can be harmful when misused, either by taking it without a prescription or taking more than prescribed.
 1,2

 Signs and symptoms of a Xanax overdose include:1,3